eudicots/Cactus/readme.md

 # What is Cactus

-Cactus is a simple but powerful static website generator using the [Django template system](http://docs.djangoproject.com/en/dev/topics/templates/).
+Cactus is a simple but powerful [static website generator](http://mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html) using the [Django template system](http://docs.djangoproject.com/en/dev/topics/templates/).
 Cactus also makes it easy to develop locally and deploy your site to S3 directly.
-It is great for company, portfolio, personal, support websites and blogs.
+It works great for company, portfolio, personal, support websites and blogs.

-Cactus is based on the idea that most dynamicity on websites these days can be done using Javascript while the actual site can stay static.
+Cactus is based on the idea that most dynamicness on websites these days can be done using Javascript while the actual site can stay static.
 Static websites are easy to host and typically very fast.

 I developed Cactus because I wanted a standard, easy system that designers at [Sofa](http://www.madebysofa.com) could use to build and deploy fast websites.
-Typical users would be designers that are tech-savvy, want to use templates, but don't like to mess with setting up django or S3.
+So typical users would be designers that are tech-savvy, want to use templates, but don't like to mess with setting up django or S3.

 Since then it has evolved quite a bit with a plugin system that supports blogging, spriting, versioning and is extensible.

-You can find more information about static site generators in this [Hacker News discussion](http://news.ycombinator.com/item?id=2233620) or this (article)[http://mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html].
+You can find more discussion about static site generators in this [Hacker News discussion](http://news.ycombinator.com/item?id=2233620).

 ### Examples